December 21, 2024

 Close-up showing the colored Nelson radiator emblem (1920)

-Examples of this particular colored Nelson radiator emblem, inscribed "E. A. Nelson Motor Car Co.
+Examples of this colored Nelson radiator emblem, inscribed "E. A. Nelson Motor Car Co.
 Detroit", have not been found.

-If an original colored Nelson radiator emblem could be found, it would be ultra rare.
+If a genuine, original colored enamel Nelson radiator emblem, or any emblem inscribed "E. A. Nelson Automobile Company" could be found, they would be extremely rare and possibly ultra rare.

-Emblem collectors should beware, however, as there are blue and red enamel Nelson emblems, but these are Pulfer reproduction emblems.They all have flat shiny backs, whereas the earlier metal Nelson radiator emblems had mounting cups attached for fixing through a hole in the radiator shell.
+Emblem collectors should beware, however, as there are blue and red enamel Nelson emblems, but these are usually Pulfer reproduction emblems.They all have flat shiny backs, whereas the earlier metal Nelson radiator emblems had mounting cups attached for fixing through a hole in the radiator shell.

 This is a reproduction Nelson radiator emblem ms